Core Architecture

 - Extracts parameters from natural language instructions

-- Validates input using Zod schemas to ensure correctness
+- Validates input using schema validation to ensure correctness

-- Handles errors gracefully when Claude provides invalid instructions
+- Handles errors gracefully when the model provides invalid instructions

-Communication flows bidirectionally - Claude triggers tool execution, and structured results stream back into the conversation context.
+Communication flows bidirectionally - the LLM triggers tool execution, and structured results stream back into the conversation context.
+This creates a feedback loop that enables multi-step operations.

 Tools Layer